zhakezhanovv/ticket-butler-mono/README.md

 - To get the whole list of tickets, use GET method.

-- To insert a ticket to the data.json file, use PUT method and input into a form-data: title, fromNumber, description(optional) and file(optional).
+- To insert a ticket to the data.json file, use POST method and input into a form-data: title, fromNumber, description(optional) and file(optional).

 ## How to use the service